javascript-eventos-en-el-dom

 What are events in the DOM in JavaScript

-An event in JavaScript is a specific action or occurrence that we may want to detect and act upon when it happens.
+An event in JavaScript is a specific action or occurrence to which we may want to detect and act when it happens.

-Events are a fundamental part of JavaScript, the language itself.
-We have already seen that we can use it in both the browser and at runtime (like NodeJS).
+Events are inherent to JavaScript, to the language itself.
+We have already seen that we can use it both in the browser and in runtime (like NodeJS).

-However, events are used more frequently in the browser.
-This is because they allow us to react to events that commonly occur on the frontend.
+However, events are most frequently used in the browser.
+This is because they allow us to react to events that commonly occur in the frontend.

-Some examples include user actions (like clicking a button or typing in an input), or events from the browser itself (like finishing loading a page).
+Some examples are user actions (like clicking a button, or typing in an input), or actions of the browser itself (like finishing loading a page).

-So, we are going to dedicate a section to talk about events, specifically events in the browser.
-Let’s go for it 👇.
+So we are going to dedicate a section to talking about events, but specifically events in the browser.
+Let’s get to it 👇.

-To interact with events, we need event handlers, which are functions that we define to execute in response to these occurrences.
+To interact with events we need event handlers, which are functions we define that will be executed in response to these occurrences.

 element.addEventListener(event, handler, [options]);